Odvin/js-patterns/README.md

 ### Composites
 Compose objects into tree structures to represent part-whole hierarchies.
 Composite lets clients treat individual objects and compositions of objects uniformly.

+### Decorator
+Attach additional responsibilities to an object dynamically/ Decorators provide a flexible alternative to subclassing for extending functionality.